Press Releases

 Since implementing fundamental reforms to its management structure during the crisis (see Background above), Board of Directors' Meeting Board of Directors' Meeting Board of Directors' Meeting be outside directors, and currently appoints outside directors (directors who are not audit and supervisory committee members) who have experience as presidents or vice presidents of global companies.
 While striving for and implementing corporate governance reforms that are consistent with Corporate Strategy, the company is also aware of the issues with the current structure, and is not satisfied with the status quo, aiming to create an even better system and mechanisms.

-Since 2020, as a result of continuous improvement of Corporate Management and fundamental improvement of the profit structure through advanced break-even point management, thorough marginal profit margin management, and shortened cash conversion cycles, net profit reached a record high for the fourth consecutive quarter in the consolidated settlement of accounts of fiscal 2024, and almost all business units has achieved outstanding results, such as achieving the goals of the medium-term management plan that began in fiscal 2023 one year ahead of schedule.
-In addition, it has achieved high financial performance, such as an upward trend in ROE and ROA, and has gained market evaluation, as reflected in its high level of PBR and TSR.
+Since 2020, the company has been working on continuous improvements to Corporate Management.
+As a result of fundamental improvements to its revenue structure, including sophisticated break-even point management, thorough management of marginal profit margins, and shortening of the cash conversion settlement of accounts, the consolidated financial results for fiscal year 2024 showed record-high net profit for the fourth consecutive year, and almost all business units achieved the targets of Mid-Term Plan that began in fiscal year 2023 one year ahead of schedule.
+Furthermore, the company has achieved high financial performance, with ROE and ROA showing an upward trend, and has gained market valuation, as reflected in its high PBR and TSR.

 For details, please refer to the link below.